 About me

-I’m a 4th year Computer Science Ph.D. student at Virginia Tech advised by Dr. Chandan Reddy.
-My research interests fall broadly under the umbrella of trustworthy and responsible AI with a focus on fairness, interpretability, and robustness of deep learning models – particularly in the domain of natural language processing (NLP).
-I work on identifying vulnerabilities of large language models (LLMs) and building systems that are fair, interpretable, and robust to adversarial perturbations in the input.
+I’m a final year Computer Science Ph.D. candidate at Virginia Tech advised by Dr. Chandan Reddy.
+My research interests fall broadly under the umbrella of trustworthy and responsible AI with a focus on fairness, interpretability, and robustness of generative models – particularly in the domain of natural language processing (NLP).
+I focus on building systems that are fair and robust across text, code, and visual modalities.
+I have also interned at Google Research where I worked with Vinodkumar Prabhakaran and Sunipa Dev on identifying vulnerabilities in large language models (LLMs) across text and visual modalities, at scale.

 What’s new?